There's a new sense of excitement surrounding Humana Inc. (HUM) - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
-A recent insider transaction in this stock occurred on May 03 when Deshpande Samir sold 3,957 shares for $434.19 per share.
-The transaction valued at 1,718,101 led to the insider holds 5,529 shares of the business.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
+A recent insider transaction in this stock occurred on Sep 20 when Ventura Joseph C sold 1,226 shares for $506.78 per share.
+The transaction valued at 621,313 led to the insider holds 3,930 shares of the business.

 Valuation Measures: